joseph-chakar/joseph-chakar/README.md

 ### Hi there 👋

 Welcome to my GitHub page!
-My name is Joseph Chakar, and I'm a third-year PhD student at Ecole Polytechnique (IP Paris).
+I'm Joseph Chakar, and I'm a third-year PhD student at Ecole Polytechnique (IP Paris).

 I combine machine learning (ML), physics modeling, and experimentation to study degradation at the solar cell, panel, and systems levels.
 Specifically, I am developing a set of Bayesian inference (and optimization) tools and showcasing their effectiveness through a variety of real-life photovoltaic (PV) applications.